stacksmith/cl-xcb/Readme.md

 ### Hacking

-### Debug information
+There are three distinct layers, each in its own directory:

+#### Bindings

+Here we have actual CFFI bindings, c-structs and constants for xcb, icccm, xrender, and events.  `libs.lisp' code actually loads the libraries.

+#### Layer 1

+* FreeType2 functionality in `ft2.lisp`, antialiased glyph conversion and storage in a trie.
+* Basic event processing.
+* Mapping of keys to characters.

+#### Layer 2

+* Runtime setup and initialization of XCB
+* A simple default font loader
+* Windows registry
+* Simple Geometry (points, rects)
+* XWIN-UTIL - simple utilities for windowing
+* Event-subsystem - a basic protocol for dispatching events to windows
+* Final initialization step

+#### CLEAN.SH

-For SBCL users, a shell script clean.sh is provided for wiping all fasl files and cache.
+For sbcl/emacs users, a shell script clean.sh is provided for wiping all fasl files and cache (.cache/common-lisp/ keeps often-stale fasls!)

+#### DEBUG MODES

 Set `*xbug*` t and recompile for debug output.
 Set `*compile-checked*` to t and recompile for checked XCB calls.